liukecheng46/route-search/README.md

-# route-search
+# route-search algorithm practice

-Implment a*、ida*、fixed-point、a*  algorithm to do motion route planing
+Implment a*、ida*、fixed-point a* algorithm by python to do motion route planing